Many students get excited when they hear about the option of taking an exam in an online format.

 A test-taker is required to provide proof of his or her identity, such as a driver’s license or passport.
 This prevents impersonation.
 The online proctor will take a few minutes to check this, and then the test-taker must use the camera to physically show the entire testing room so the proctor will be able to examine the testing room for any possible incorrect circumstances or sources of information.

 The testing room must be clean.
-Notepads, books, phones, notes on the wall, other devices, pens, papers, pens, a second computer monitor, and other items are not permitted to be in the test environment.
-The test-taker is required to remain in the test room during the entire exam, and the testing system is set up in such a way that it will shut down the very moment the test-taker is leaving the testing area.
+Notepads, books, phones, notes on the wall, other devices, pens, papers, a second computer monitor, and other items are not permitted to be in the test environment.
+The test-taker is required to remain in the test room during the entire exam, and the testing system is set up in such a way that it will shut down the very moment the test-taker leaves the testing area.

 The online proctor will also demand the candidate to provide a close-up of his or her arms, ears, and pockets to make sure there aren’t any answers scribbled on hand palms or arms, perhaps a minuscule earpiece stuck inside an ear, or that any cheat sheets are tucked away in the candidate’s pockets,